 A 2011 report cites a study stating that sealing the 6 yr old permanent molar resulted in a 76.3% reduced incidence of decay after 4 years.
 It also quotes a second 15 year follow-up report.
 After one single application of a sealant to a group of children after 15 years 31% of teeth had needed a filling.
 The test group without sealants had 82% of teeth requiring filling.
 It was speculated that we could approach 100% prevention of this type of decay with maintenance resealing when necessary.
 Australian Dental Journal 2011;56:(1 Suppl):45-58

 The following pictures show a preventive sealant placed on a 6 year old molar.

 These 2 yr old pink sealants are high fluoride release and used on our younger patients.
 They stop bacteria growth in the deep grooves, allow fluoride to penetrate the weakest area of the tooth, and allow natural minerals in the saliva to pass through and help mature the erupting tooth.
-They should be placed as soon as possible after the tooth has erupted into the mouth – around 6 years old and again at 12 years old.
-The metal fillings were placed in these other teeth many years ago.
-It is one of the first areas that people often get decay in their teeth.
-These days we can place tooth coloured fillings here, but trying to prevent the filling is our ultimate goal.
+They should be placed as soon as possible after the tooth has erupted into the mouth – around 6 years old and again at 12 years old as this area is one of the first areas that people often get decay in their teeth.
+While these pink sealants tend to break down and fall out more quickly they have been shown to prevent decay up over 90%

 Below is the amount of decay found in an adult with unsealed teeth.